 Wrinkles are anathema to American women and, increasingly, to American men.
 Well, at least to Bruce Jenner.

 Women of all ages try some very strange things to slow the hands of time.
 Some are using high end skincare products, whereas others are getting advice from cosmetic surgeons like Jarrod A. Little on how to reduce the wrinkles as you get older.
-Whatever way you decide, hopefully it works for you.
+Those who aren’t a fan of cosmetic surgeries are likely to be swayed more by high end skincare products.
+Sometimes, skin care products can deliver results just as satisfactory as cosemtic surgery.
+Such high-end products includes Premier’s wrinkle filler that has fast-acting results to banish those wrinkles and lines.

 Take the scrub cleanser.
 Scrub cleansers have little particles like sand in them that are supposed to smooth your skin.
 Think coarse sandpaper on old wood.
 The scrubs with granules are hard to rinse.
 I’ve found sand-like particles under my contact lens, clinging to the bottom of my chin and even one stuck between my teeth.
 You shouldn’t need a toothpick after you wash your face.